manu156/manu156.github.io/content/blog/learning-data-compression.md

+Important points from the book

+# Copyright Notice from original book
+Copyright (C) 2010-2012, Dell, Inc. You are permitted to copy and distribute material from this book provided (1) any material you distribute includes this license, (2) the material is not modified, and (3) you do not charge a fee or require any other considerations for copies or for any works that incorporate material from this book.
+These restrictions do not apply to normal "fair use", defined as cited quotations totaling less than one page.
+This book may be downloaded without charge from http://mattmahoney.net/dc/dce.html.

+# Notes
 1.3.
 Modeling is Not Computable
 We modeled the digits of π as uniformly distributed and independent.
 Given that model, Shannon's coding theorem places a hard limit on the best compression that could be achieved.
 However, it is possible to use a better model.
 The digits of π are not really random.
 The digits are only unknown until you compute them.
 An intelligent compressor might recognize the digits of π and encode it as a description meaning "the first million digits of pi", or as a program that reconstructs the data when run.
 With our previous model, the best we could do is (106 log2 10)/8 ≈ 415,241 bytes.
 Yet, there are very small programs that can output π, some as small as 52 bytes.